01 of 05

 On the other hand, if the chain is too long, it may bunch up under the flapper, preventing it from sealing after the flush cycle.

-On either case, the fix is simply to adjust the length of the chain so it is neither too long nor too short.Continue to 4 of 5 below.
+On either case, the fix is simply to adjust the lift chain so it is neither too long nor too short.Continue to 4 of 5 below.

 04 of 05